DonkeyKong1021/DonkeyKong1021/README.md

-- 👋 Hi, I’m @DonkeyKong1021
+- 👋 Hi, I’m Andrew Kulas.
-- 👀 I’m interested in Quantitative Finance and Python
+- 👀 I am interested in Finance and Python specifically.
-- 🌱 I’m currently learning about Machine Learning.
+- 🌱 I am currently a student at Virginia Commonwealth University studying Financial Technology
-- 📫 How to reach me drewkulas@yahoo.com
+- 📫 How to reach me kulasd@vcu.edu

 <!---
 DonkeyKong1021/DonkeyKong1021 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.